cordphelps/transect/README.md

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/stressPlot.jpg)]()

 ---
-### the 'ordination' plot: trying to visualize the magnitude of difference in multi-dimensional space
+### the 'ordination' plot: trying to visualize the magnitude of difference in multi-dimensional space (if the ellipses appear parallel then the distributions of those factor observations are 'similar' (?) )

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/ordination.jpg)]()